COLCOA FRENCH FILM FESTIVAL STORY

 The festival takes place in April in the prestigious theaters of the Directors Guild of America on Sunset Boulevard in Hollywood (3 theaters (600, 160 and 37 seats), a 210 capacity lounge and a 1,500 capacity lobby).

-COLCOA FRENCH FILM FESTIVAL is committed to promoting new French films in the U.S. and to showcasing in Hollywood the vitality and the diversity of French cinema and, since 2015, French television programs.
+COLCOA FRENCH FILM FESTIVAL is committed to promoting new French films in the U.S. and to showcasing in Hollywood the vitality and the diversity of French cinema, television, shorts, web series and VR programs.

-In 20 years, 676 films have been selected. the festival has continually evolved to become a 9-day showcase of at least 70 films, with a capacity of more than 25,800 in 2016, an average of 3,000 attendees per day and an occupancy rate of 91.3%.
-In 2016, 25,000 attendees celebrated the 20th anniversary of COLCOA, which has become one of the largest film festivals in Hollywood.
+In 21 years, 758 films have been selected.
+The festival has continually evolved to become a 9-day showcase of at least 80 films, with a capacity of more than 27,200 in 2017, an average of 3,000 attendees per day and an occupancy rate of 91.3%.
+In 2017, 25,000 attendees celebrated the 21st anniversary of COLCOA, which has become the third largest Film Festival in Los Angeles, the largest film event taking place in April in Los Angeles, the largest annual French Cultural event in the U.S. and the largest festival of French films dedicated to Cinema and Television in the world.

 Since 2004, the selection is entirely made of premieres.
 Several high-profile features presented at COLCOA are World Premieres, International Premieres, North American Premieres or U.S. Premieres.
 The showcase is also known for presenting films several months before their commercial release in the U.S., raising the event’s profile among U.S. distributors who now use the event as a platform to launch and promote their film in Hollywood.